BlackSharkTech/xavier-demo-android/documentation/how_to_use_xavier.md

 Type: XavierError (enum/serializable extra)

-This enum covers known errors states (exceptions or invalid data).
-These are its values:
+This enum covers known error states (exceptions or invalid data).
- - UNKNOWN: This is our generic/default error, which comes from truly unexpected behavior.
-None of these should reach the user.
+ - UNKNOWN: This is our generic/default error.
+See the developer console for more information.
  - LICENSE_INVALID: This happens when the app's license is invalid.
-Sometimes this is because of some issue with an internet connection, but if it happens with any regularity it's likely on your end.
+One of a few things could cause this:
+    - Your license key is misspelled
+    - Your license has expired
+    - Your license's status has not been verified and you aren't connected to the internet
  - PERMISSIONS: This happens when the user hasn't accepted the required permissions.
 The next time they attempt to use the app, they'll be asked again.
+The android dialog makes this clear.
- - PACKAGE_NAME_NOT_FOUND: Happens when the package's name isn't found.
-Again, none of these should reach the user.
-If you're seeing this error, something is wrong with how you're building your app.
+ - PACKAGE_NAME_NOT_FOUND: This occurs when the package's name isn't found.
+This should never reach the user.
+It's caused by an error in the package build process.
  - CAMERA_ORIENTATION: This error occurs whenever the user rapidly changes the camera from portrait to landscape and vice versa.
-While in production we recommend (silently) relaunching the activity whenever this happens, in testing this will tell you if your usage or application is changing orientation at unsafe speeds.
+While in production we recommend (silently) relaunching the XavierActivity whenever this happens.
+In testing, this will tell you if your device is changing orientation at unsafe speeds.
+If you see this error and that's not happening, there is a problem with your software or the hardware that determines your device's orientation.

- - CAMERA_GENERIC: The following errors all come from an inability to access the device camera.
+The following errors all come from an inability to access the device camera.
+These are useful to your users, so you need to display a message to match them.

- - CAMERA_DISABLED: The device has (somehow) disabled the camera.
-We don't know how, but it's almost certainly under the user's control.
-We recommend giving them some sort of feedback (toast, dialog, etc) so that they can fix it.
+ - CAMERA_DISABLED: The device has disabled the camera.
+While the error can't provide specifics, it's almost certainly under the user's control.
- - CAMERA_DISCONNECTED: Rare, but also likely the user's fault.
-Either their device is broken or they've disconnected an external camera while using the app.
-Please tell them not to do that.
+ - CAMERA_DISCONNECTED: If your device's camera hardware is broken or (in the case of external cameras) disconnected, Xavier will report this error.
- - CAMERA_IN_USE: In this case, the camera is currently being used by another app and the device doesn't support it.
-Not much you can do about this other than tell the user to stop split-screening your app with another camera-using application (or however else this happens).
+ - CAMERA_IN_USE: In this case, the camera is currently being used by another app and the device does not support this.
- - CAMERA_MAX_IN_USE: Some devices have a limit on how many usages of the camera are allowed at a time.
+ - CAMERA_MAX_IN_USE: Some devices have a limit on how many camera instances are allowed at a time.
 This error is for letting the user know that they've hit that limit.
+ - CAMERA_GENERIC: This error happens when the camera is "in the error state," but the device isn't able to determine which of the above states best describes the situation.
+Like the above, though, it's generally a hardware-related issue.

 In our demo app, we've supplied messages for most of these errors and put them in a toast whenever they occur.
-We recommend that you not always display messages related to these errors in production.
-Some (especially those related to the camera) will need fixes performed by the user, but others exist strictly to inform your development team.
+While the first section's messages aren't intended to reach the user, you will inevitably encounter some of them.
+We recommend using these toasts or similar dialogs for all errors, at least in development mode.